 Solo 401(k)s offer a considerable spectrum of potential benefits:

-Solo 401(k)s have a lot to offer but are also somewhat nuanced, so prospective investors would do well to conduct as much due diligence as possible when thinking about this unique tax-advantaged account type.
+Solo 401(k)s have a lot to offer but are also somewhat nuanced.
+Prospective investors would do well to conduct due diligence when thinking about this unique tax-advantaged account type.

 Let’s take a closer look at Solo 401(k)s and explore some key considerations.

-You can initiate and manage investments at your leisure with a self-directed Solo 401(k), but you’re not required to conduct all recordkeeping activities yourself.
+You can manage investments at your leisure with a Solo 401(k), but you don’t have to conduct all recordkeeping yourself.
 At NDTCO, Solo 401(k) holders have the option to:

 Note that not all activities can be deferred to NDTCO.
-For instance, if your Solo 401(k) is valued at more than $250,000 in a given year, you would have to file a Form 5500 on behalf of the account.
+For instance, if your Solo 401(k) is valued at more than $250,000 in a given year, you would have to file a Form 5500 for the account.